gughog/clr-js/README.md

 ---
 ---

-## The above guide refers to the old version of Clr-js, and is not compatible with 1.0.0!
+## The guide bellow refers to the old version of Clr-js, and is not compatible with 1.0.0!

 ### Usage (ver.
 0.1.7 and bellow only)